JChristensen/MCP79412RTC/ReadMe.txt

 --------------------------------------------------------------------------------
 calibWrite(int value) writes the given value to the RTC calibration register.
 This is an adjustment factor in PPM, and must be between -127 and 127.
+Negative numbers cause the RTC to run faster, positive numbers cause it to run slower.

-    RTC.calibWrite(13);     //makes the RTC run faster by 13 parts per million.
+    RTC.calibWrite(13);     //makes the RTC run slower by 13 parts per million.
-    RTC.calibWrite(-42);    //makes the RTC run slower by 42 parts per million.
+    RTC.calibWrite(-42);    //makes the RTC run faster by 42 parts per million.

 --------------------------------------------------------------------------------
 calibRead(void) returns the value of the RTC calibration register.